 Hardwood dust can also cause a rare form of nasal cancer

-Our range of engineering control solutions is ideal to improve the air quality in your workplace.
-By providing an LEV system, you're also providing clean air for your workforce.
-Dust extraction systems typically include 4 core elements, these are
+Our range of engineering control solutions is ideal for improving your workplace's air quality.
+By providing an LEV system, you also provide clean air for your workforce.
+Wood dust extraction systems typically include 4 core elements, which are:

 Capture hood